A Schauder-Tychonoff fixed-point approach for nonlinear L\'evy driven reaction-diffusion systems: The stochastic Schauder-Tychonoff type theorem

-coincides with the probability measure $\mathscr{Q}$.
-Due to the construction of the set $ \mathscr{K}_{\kappa,R}$, we know that $\xi$ is a simple stochastic process, i.e.\ for any $s\in[0,T]$, $\xi(s)$ is a $X$--valued random variable, and we can define a filtration.
+Due to the construction of the set $ \mathscr{K}_{\zaehler ,R}$, we know that $\xi$ is a simple stochastic process, i.e.\ for any $s\in[0,T]$, $\xi(s)$ is a $X$--valued random variable, and we can define a filtration.
 Let

 where $\CN_0$ denotes the zero sets of ${\mathfrak{A}}_0$.
 Let us put $\mathfrak{A}_0:=(\Omega_0,\CF^0,(\CG_t^0)_{t\in[0,T]},\PP_0)$.